ShakingMap/rf-materialize/README.md

 #### File
 - value - object as {path}
 - onChange - func(value, event), but value is an object as {path, file, files}
+- enablePreview - bool, if true, a preview of the selected image will be shown
+- previewStyle - object, inline-style for the preview, default to {maxWidth: '100%', maxHeight: '200px'}

 #### Date
 - value - js Date